Scenes from an Italian Restaurant: The Ballad of Brenda and Eddie (3:03–5:59)

 Having a runtime of 2 minutes 34 seconds, this is the longest section.
+It originally had a working title of "Things are OK in Oyster Bay" (became: "Things are OK with me these days).
 The narrator (in third person) discusses a high school romance between Brenda and Eddie, and their later relationship.
 Initially, their relationship seemed promising, proving to be popular during their years in high school ("Brenda and Eddie were... king and queen of the prom") and decided to arrange a wedding (even though peers called the idea ridiculous).
 After the wedding, the relationship began to slowly deteriorate after the couple began to experience financial troubles, leading to their eventual amicable divorce (the narrator calls the couple "the closest of friends" during and after the divorce).
 He laments the loss of his old friends ("you can never go back there again").
 The narrator then closes the section by claiming it is all he remembers ("can't tell you more").
 According to one analysis, "Brenda and Eddie themselves are not very important, but they give the author an opportunity to reflect on various stages of his life, to examine his present by revisiting his past."